wavemechanics/tsg/README.md

 The PPS API `ioctl`s provide the means to capture event timestamps.

-In addition, each the board's clock time is latched within the interrupt routine and is available using the `TSG_GET_LACHED_TIME` ioctl on each PPS device.
+In addition, the board's clock time is latched within the interrupt routine and is available using the `TSG_GET_LACHED_TIME` ioctl on each PPS device.